eduardoboucas/buildtimes/_posts/2015-04-28-sharing-jekyll-posts-on-social-media-using-front-matter-and-ifttt.markdown

 title:  "Sharing Jekyll posts on social media using front matter and IFTTT"
 date:   2015-04-28 12:16:00
 categories: blog
-tags: jekyll social media ifttt abcdeft whatever
+tags: jekyll social media ifttt
-share: facebook --twitter-hashtags
 ---
 Whenever I write a post on my blog, I like to share it on the different social media platforms I have a presence on.
 I started by doing that manually, creating updates myself with links to my posts, but soon realised that something like [IFTTT](https://ifttt.com/) would be perfect to automate the process.
 Jekyll comes with an RSS feed out of the box so it's just a matter of creating a recipe where you say *"whenever there's a new post on this feed, publish an update to A, B and C"*.